 We need to start focusing on the crimes that do the most harm, not the crimes that put the most people in prison.

-For 50 years, the Commonwealth’s Attorney’s Office hasn’t had a mission statement to set its priorities.
-I will come into that office on day one with a new progressive mission statement, a detailed organizational structure, and a clear focus on the crimes that do the most harm.
+I have the experience and fresh vision to come into the Commonwealth's Attorney's Office on day one with a new mission statement, a detailed organizational structure, and a clear focus on the crimes that do the most harm.

 People of color in Prince William County and across the country are disproportionately arrested and charged with crimes.
 To break this trend, I will work closely with local law enforcement, school administration and staff, and community leaders to make sure everyone has the tools and knowledge they need to support the fair administration of justice in Prince William County.